 So here we are again.
 Another article and some more cool tribes to explore.
-This time is all about the prehistoric big bois – I’m talking about best Dinosaurs in MTG.
+This time is all about the prehistoric big bois – I’m talking about the best Dinosaurs in MTG.

 Dinosaurs are one of the newest and most unique creatures in the game.
 They are known for being high CMC cards with big power.
 They also have enraged as a tribe specific ability.
-Which is flavourful and mechanically different from others.
+Which is flavorful and mechanically different from others.

 This tribe was mostly prominent in the Ixalan block and its approximate set releases.
 They have also seen some presence in the recent Ikoria set with the incorporation of the mutate ability.
 Overall, they are somewhat new creature type with a lot more to be explored in the future.

-This list will include some of the best Dinosaurs in the game with the focus mainly on the format of Commander.
+This list will include some of the best Dinosaurs in the game, with the focus mainly on the format of Commander.
 This is because the higher amount of Dino cards are played in this format.

 But first, let’s present some honorable mentions.